-- 1. Apply online as soon as the application service opens.
-You'll normally have to show your funding is in place for the start of your course. - 2.
-Print out the declaration form, sign it and return it to us. - 3.
-We'll process your application and send you a Student Finance Entitlement letter.
-This will have your customer reference number (CRN) on it.
-Quote this whenever you contact us. - 4.
-Show your Student Finance Entitlement letter to your university or college when you register. - 5.
-When you start your course your university or college will confirm to us that you have registered.
+- 1 Apply online as soon as the application service opens to make sure your student finance is ready for the start of your course. - 2 Print out the declaration form, sign it and return it to us. - 3 We'll process your application and send you a Student Finance Entitlement letter showing you what student finance you can get. - 4 Show your Student Finance Entitlement letter to your university or college if they ask to see it. - When you start your course, your university or college will confirm to us that you have registered.
 Once this confirmation is received, your first Tuition Fee Loan payment will be paid directly to your university or college.

 You don't need to have a confirmed place at university or college to apply.
-Simply use your preferred choice; you can easily change this later.
+Simply use your preferred choice - you can easily change this later.